connornishijima/connornishijima.github.io/_products/emotiscope.md

 ![TEMPORAL DITHERING](https://raw.githubusercontent.com/connornishijima/connornishijima.github.io/main/img/emotiscope_dithering.jpg?raw=true)

 This is a photo demonstrating the temporal dithering in action.
 By taking a photo while flinging my phone through the air, I've effectively used the Y-axis of this photo to show the passage of time.
 When seen normally with your eyes, this appears as a smooth rainbow gradient from red to blue (with a spectral peak and a harmonic lit brightly in the center) at 1% brightness with no banding.
-You can see here how Emotiscope is preserves color at low brightness with its limited LEDs.
+You can see here how Emotiscope preserves color at low brightness with its limited LEDs.

 Hardware brag: You're seeing entire rendered + dithered frames drawn by the second ESP32-S3 core (and then transferred to the display) in about the same time my keyboard LEDs take to do a single PWM pulse.